ymuichiro/quick_learning_symbol_en/13_verify.md

 ### 13.3.1 Account information validation

-Account information as a leaf.
+Account information ia a leaf.
 Trace the branches on the Merkle tree by address and confirm whether the route can be reached.

 ```js